kiniramnath21/kiniramnath21/README.md

 ### 👨‍💻 About Me

-- 🎓 Pursuing B.E. in Information Science at Nitte Meenakshi Institute of Technology (2022–2026)
+- 🎓 B.E. in Information Science from Nitte Meenakshi Institute of Technology (2022–2026)
 - ❤️ Passionate about Machine Learning, Software Development, and Cloud Computing
 - 🔧 Strong in Java, Python
 - 📌 Currently working on: